symmy596/Advanced_Practical_Chemistry_Teaching/course/week_2/README.md

 ## University of Bath, Department of Chemistry
 ### Week 1

-This week will involve an introduction to computational modelling for solid state chemistry, focusing on the transport properties of Ca$F_2$.
+This week will involve an introduction to computational modelling for solid state chemistry, focusing on the transport properties of calcium fluoride.
 The notebook explaining this weeks exercise is entitled `week_2.ipynb`.
 It is a short introduction to solid state chemistry and will give you the tools needed to progress.

 ## Authors